Quiver Schur algebras and q-Fock space: Introduction

-\begin{theorem} The category of graded $A^\bnu$-modules carries a categorical action of $U_q(\slehat)$ in the sense of Rouquier.
-As a $U_q(\slehat)$-module, its complexified graded Grothendieck group is canonically isomorphic to the $\ell$-fold tensor product of level $1$ Fock spaces with central charge $\charge=({\charge_1},\ldots, {\charge_\ell})$ given by $\bnu$. \end{theorem} Here the parameter $q$ corresponds to the effect of grading shift on the Grothendieck group, and this thus a formal variable, not a complex number.
+of level $1$ (fermionic) Fock space with central charge $\charge=({\charge_1},\ldots, {\charge_\ell})$ given by $\bnu$. \end{theorem} Here the parameter $q$ corresponds to the effect of grading shift on the Grothendieck group, and is thus a formal variable not a complex number.
+The action of the standard Chevalley generators $E_i,F_i$ is given by $i$-induction and $i$-restriction functors.
+In the ungraded case these functors and their connection to undeformed Fock space were independently studied by \cite{Wada}.

 Our constructions can also be described using an affine version of the ``thick calculus'' introduced by Khovanov, Lauda, Mackaay and \Stosic for the upper half of $\slehat$.
 Unlike in \cite{KLMS} however, our category has objects which do not appear in the ``thin calculus'' and categorifies the upper half of $U_q(\glehat)$ instead of $U_q(\slehat)$.